HassanSajjad-302/iso-papers/my-paper.md

 So, the compilation of multiple files can use the same cached file.

 ii) Module files need to be scanned to determine the dependencies of the file.
-Only after that the files could be compiled in order.
+Only after that, the files could be compiled in order.
 In this approach, the scanning is not needed.

 ## How much faster this could be?

-Tests conducted imitating real world scenarios revealed that it could be ```25 - 40 %``` faster [https://github.com/HassanSajjad-302/solution5](https://github.com/HassanSajjad-302/solution5).
+Tests conducted imitating real-world scenarios revealed that it could be ```25 - 40 %``` faster [https://github.com/HassanSajjad-302/solution5](https://github.com/HassanSajjad-302/solution5).

-Tests were performed with C++20 MSVC compiler on Windows 11 operating system on modern hardware at the time of writing.
+Tests were performed with the C++20 MSVC compiler on the Windows 11 operating system on modern hardware at the time of writing.
 Repositories used include SFML and LLVM.

 The highlights include.

-i) Estimated scanning time percent of the total compilation time (scanning time + compilation time) per file for LLVM is ```8.46%```.
+i) The estimated scanning time percent of the total compilation time (scanning time + compilation time) per file for LLVM is ```8.46%```.

 ii) SFML was compiled with C++20 header units.
 Because compilation became faster, the scanning time took a larger proportion of the total time.
 Scanning took ```25.72%``` of the total compilation time.
-For few files scanning was actually slower than compilation.
+For a few files scanning was slower than compilation.

-iii) Estimated average scanning time per file for the project LLVM was ```217.9ms```.
+iii) The estimated average scanning time per file for the project LLVM was ```217.9ms```.
-For some files it was more than ```400ms```.
+For some files, it was more than ```400ms```.

 iv) On average the LLVM source file includes ```400``` header files.
 ```3598``` unique header files are read from the disk while compiling ```2854```
 source files.
 If LLVM is built with C++20 modules or C++20 header units,
 there will be ```2854 + 3598``` process launches instead of ```2854```.
-As more processes are needed for the compilation of module interface files or header units.
+More processes are needed for the compilation of module interface files or header units.
 Few compilers use ```two phase``` model instead of ```one phase```.
 Described
 here [https://gitlab.kitware.com/cmake/cmake/-/issues/18355#note_1329192](https://gitlab.kitware.com/cmake/cmake/-/issues/18355#note_1329192).
 In such a case, there will be ```2854 + (2 * 3598)``` process launches
 instead of ```2854```.
-By avoiding these costs of process setup and file reads should result in ```1 - 2 %```
+Avoiding these costs of process setup and file reads should result in a ```1 - 2 %```
 compilation speed-up in a clean build in the project size of LLVM.

 # Impact On the Standard